Haplogroup G-M377: Sicily

 The preliminary conclusions from this evidence is that haplogroup G2b is not native to Europe.
 The very late tMRCA, and the very high ethnic specificity indicate a rather brief presence in Europe, but one that participated in the exponential growth of the Ashkenazi Jewish population in Eastern and Central Europe after the Black Death.
 The complete lack of G2b in Iberia and also so far among Spanish Jews indicates that G2b didn't come from Spain, or France, since some Spanish Jewish families originated in southern France and migrated to Spain after France expelled the Jews in 1306.
 This, along with the other evidence, leaves Sicily as the European origin of G2b.
 We know that Greek and Mizrahi Jews arrived in Sicily as late as 1149, and that primarily most Sicilian Jews settled there during the Arab Emirate of Sicily.
 This is one way of explaining the very late presence of G2b in Europe, the likely presence of G2b among at least Kurdish Jews, if not other Mizrahi Jews as well.

-The East - the Pathans and the Burushos
+Pashtuns and the Burushos

-The presence of G2b in these areas may be accounted for by several separate theories, each with their own time scale.
-It does seem very likely that G2b originated in the Near East, in Anatolia or Syria, and spread both eastward and westward from there.
+The presence in these areas may be accounted for by several separate theories, each with their own time scale.
+It does seem very likely that G-M377 originated in the Near East, in Anatolia or Syria, and spread both eastward and westward from there.

 One often stated idea is of a direct Israelite ancestry for the Pashtuns as a whole.
-These stories were disseminated in Medieval times for religious reasons, and as part of the competition between the Mughals and the Pashtuns.
-However, this does not negate a possible Medieval Jewish origin for some of the Pashtun sub-tribes, but this would depend on the frequency of G2b among the Pashtuns, since any Jewish genetic admixture in relatively recent times would have been limited in scope.
+These stories were disseminated in medieval times for religious reasons, and as part of the competition between the Mughals and the Pashtuns.
+However, this does not negate a possible Medieval Jewish origin for some of the Pashtun sub-tribes, but this would depend on the frequency of G-M377 among the Pashtuns, since any Jewish genetic admixture in relatively recent times would have been limited in scope.